Homepage

 DEATHMOON (Aired on CBS 5/31/78) An overworked executive turns into a rip roaring, snarling werewolf during his Hawaii vacation.
 Kills off lots of annoying tourists.
 Cool make-up and a few startling scenes...
 ORDER

-DEATH SENTANCE (Aired on ABC 10/2/74) Cloris Leachman plays a juror on a murder trial who realises that the man accused is inoccent and her husband is guilty.
+DEATH SENTENCE (Aired on ABC 10/2/74) Cloris Leachman plays a juror on a murder trial who realises that the man accused is inoccent and her husband is guilty.
 What to do!?
 ORDER

 DEATH STALK (Aired on NBC 1/25/75) A group of husbands frantically try to save their wives who were taken hostage by four escaped convicts.
 The action takes place on a treacherous river on a rubber raft.
 If you like Deliverance, you'll like this!
 ORDER